Table of Contents

 Will I Have To Take My Case To Court?

 It is usually possible to resolve these types of disputes without court hearings.
-Attorneys will submit insurance claims on behalf of clients and seek fair settlements.
-However, there are cases in which these incidents proceed to trial, particularly when both parties did not reach any agreement.
+Attorneys will submit insurance claims on behalf of clients and seek settlements.
+However, there are cases in which these incidents proceed to trial, particularly when both parties have not reached an agreement.
 You will need experienced pedestrian accident lawyers when this happens.

 Do I Need A Personal Injury Lawyer For My Pedestrian Accident Claim?

 No rule prevents you from handling your claim yourself.
-However, you need to fully understand the laws surrounding your pedestrian accident claim to be compensated with the amount you deserve.
+However, you need to fully understand the laws surrounding your pedestrian accident claim to pursue appropriate compensation.
 Here are some ways a personal injury lawyer can assist you:

 - Maintain strict compliance with all legal deadlines related to pedestrian accidents.

-- Determine the damages you incurred and the necessary evidence to support them.
+- Identify the damages you incurred and the necessary evidence to support them.

-- Calculate your total losses and how much compensation is appropriate for you.
+- Calculate your total losses and how much compensation is appropriate for you to seek.

 - Represent you in court in the event that you and the at-fault party did not agree on a settlement.

 If you’re suffering injuries after a pedestrian accident caused by someone else’s negligence, it’s important to seek legal advice as soon as possible.
-An experienced pedestrian accident lawyer can help you hold the responsible party accountable and fight for the compensation you deserve.
+An experienced pedestrian accident lawyer can help you negotiate with the responsible party and assist in seeking fair compensation.

 At Arash Law, we understand the emotional and financial burdens a pedestrian accident can place on you and your loved ones.
-Our California-based team of compassionate lawyers has decades of experience handling complex injury claims involving pedestrians.
-As one of the biggest personal injury law firms in California, we know the challenges these cases present and are fully equipped to tackle them, no matter the circumstances.
+Our California-based team of competent lawyers has decades of experience handling complex injury claims involving pedestrians.
+As an established personal injury law firm in California, we know the challenges these cases present and are fully equipped to tackle them to help our clients pursue compensation.

 Our firm also handles personal injury claims involving drunk driving cases, bus accidents, Lyft and Uber collisions, motorcycle crashes, truck accidents, and more.
-Call us now at (888) 488-1391 to get started on your path to justice.
+Call our lawyers for pedestrian accident cases at (888) 488-1391 to get started with a free case review.